In scouring moneysavingexpert.com for an online solicitor in Isle Of Anglesey, most post that I must use a CQS accredited lawyer. What is CQS?

 I own a leasehold flat in Isle Of Anglesey.
-Conveyancing and HSBC Bank mortgage went though with no issue.
-A letter has just been received from someone claiming to own the reversionary interest in the property.
-It included a ground rent demand for rent dating back to 1992.
-The conveyancing practitioner in Isle Of Anglesey who acted for me is not around.
+Conveyancing and Nationwide Building Society mortgage organised.
+I have received a letter from someone claiming to own the freehold.
+It included a demand for arrears of ground rent dating back to 1994.
+The conveyancing practitioner in Isle Of Anglesey who previously acted has now retired.
 Do I pay?

-First contact the Land Registry to make sure that the individual purporting to own the freehold is in fact the registered owner of the freehold reversion.
-There is no need to instruct a Isle Of Anglesey conveyancing firm to do this as it can be done on-line for £3.
-You should note that in any event, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.
+First make enquiries of the Land Registry to make sure that the individual claiming to own the freehold is in fact the new freeholder.
+There is no need to incur the fees of a Isle Of Anglesey conveyancing solicitor to do this as it can be done on-line for £3.
+Rest assured that regardless, even if this is the legitimate freeholder, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.

 Isle Of Anglesey Leasehold Conveyancing - A selection of Queries before Purchasing